paulbakker/paulbakker.github.io/_posts/2018-04-07-docker-gradle-multistage.md

 This produces an image of around 300mb.
 Not as good as a Go application, but very useable!
+Note that the final image doesn't contain the JDK, Gradle, or our source files tha twe used to build the application.

 Running the image is a simple Docker run, or more likely, using the container management system of your choice.